How is the test done?

 - Damage to teeth or dental work and

 - Clotting or infection in the veins where medicine is given

 Such complications can sometimes lead to surgery, or very rarely, death.

 An alternative to Upper GI Endoscopy is a barium x-ray of the upper GI tract, called an "Upper GI Series."
 Barium x-ray studies however are not as sensitive in finding disease.
 At least 10% of ulcers are not seen, and over 50% of erosive esophagitis is missed by this procedure.
 In addition, Upper GI endoscopy must often be done to further study and biopsy abnormalities found on barium x-rays.

 Preparation for the Test

 You may have a regular diet up until the day of the procedure.
 On the day of your procedure, you may have only clear liquids and take your usual medicines (except for antacids and Carafate) up until 4 hours prior to your procedure.
 For the 4 hours prior to your procedure take nothing by mouth.
 This includes gum, lozenges, candy, and chewing tobacco.

 If you take aspirin and/or Plavix due to a prior heart attack, stroke, heart rhythm problems, blood clots or have a heart stent in place, you should continue these medications.
 If you take aspirin daily but have no history of any of the above conditions, you should stop the aspirin five days prior to your exam.

 Patients on Coumadin

-Stop any iron supplement 5 days before your colonoscopy.
-This includes multivitamins containing iron and herbal remedies.
+Stop any iron supplement or herbal remedies five days before your endoscopy.
+This includes multivitamins containing iron.